 The question as to whether the likes of George Washington, Thomas Jefferson, or Benjamin Franklin smoked cannabis or not is iffy at best and unknown at worst.

 Thomas Jefferson, for example, was known to have dedicated “an acre of the best ground” of his land to hemp.
 George Washington, too, cultivated hemp, though he also used it solely for industrial purposes.
-One must also note that the levels of THC found in this early industrial hemp was so low that it is more likely that one wouldn’t even get psychoactive effects through smoking.
+One must also note that the levels of THC found in this early industrial hemp was so low that it is more likely that one wouldn’t even experience intoxicating effects through smoking.
 Coupled with the notion that these men were running large farms and responsible for manufacturing a nation, it is safe to say that Washington and Jefferson didn’t partake (though it is impossible to say whether or not they didn’t at least try or experiment with their many plants).

 Benjamin Franklin seems to pop up often when the question surrounding the early American thinkers and cannabis arises.
 There is a popular belief that Franklin was indeed a bit of a pothead.
 This more than likely stems from the fact that Franklin owned a hemp paper mill, and a large one to boot.
 He was also known to be quite the philosopher and Renaissance man so one would assume that he loved to partake.
 There are rumors where he is mentioned to have been caught high as a kite with another upper-class woman, in a bathroom, with foolish smiles on their faces; sadly there is no way to confirm this story in an absolute sense, but I’d personally like it to be true just because it adds to his overall myth.